01-edu/public/subjects/appendrange/README.md

 ### Instructions

 Write a function that takes an `int` min and an `int` max as parameters.
-That function returns a slice of `int`s with all the values between min and max.
+The function should return a slice of `int`s with all the values between the min and max.

 Min is included, and max is excluded.

-If min is superior or equal to max, a `nil` slice is returned.
+If min is greater than or equal to max, a `nil` slice is returned.

 `make` is not allowed for this exercise.